neefasa/text-similarity/README.md

 ---
 ## Run as a Python Script
-The python script can be ran on the command line.
+The python script can be run on the command line.
 It takes in a json file with the text samples.

 ```
 $ python text_similarity.py <file.json>